p-groarke/wsay/readme.md

                                    can also mix output to file + playback.
                                    Use 'all' to select all devices.
  -v, --voice <value>               Choose a different voice.
 Use the voice number printed using --list_voices.
+ -V, --volume <value>              Sets the voice volume, from 0 to 100.
  -h, --help                        Print this help
 ```